-If you’re a dedicated football fan, you may find planting team colors in the garden is a great way to show support for your favorite high school, college or NFL team.
+If you’re a dedicated football fan, you may find planting team colors in the garden is a great way to show support for your favorite high school, college, or NFL team.
 Plus, you can use the flowers and foliage you grow for game day corsages and tailgating centerpieces.
 Planting a football garden can even encourage non-gardening spouses to take an interest in gardening projects.
-And it can be fun for the Super Bowl too.
+It can even be fun for the Super Bowl too.

 Tips for Planting a Football Garden

 Before you can grow colors for your team, you’ll need to find plants that produce the correct color of flowers or foliage.
 Ideally, these flowering plants will bloom in late summer and early fall to coincide with football season.
 Here are examples of garden plants to represent your team’s colors:

 - Black: Yes, there are dark foliage or nearly black flowers that can include varieties of hollyhock, petunia, bugleweed, and hibiscus.

 - Blue: Delphinium plants are popular blue flowers as are many types of salvia, morning glory, and even chrysanthemum.